ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Experiments and Results

 \subsection{Results and Comparison}

 Table \ref{tab:Dataset1results} lists the performance of different model architectures and image encoding techniques for the first set of experiments on Dataset-1.
-The results of the two individual classifiers (using $P(\hat{y}_A=c_i|\mathcal{I}_A;\Theta_A)$, $P(\hat{y}_G=c_i|\mathcal{I}_G;\Theta_G)$) and their average ($P(\hat{y}=c_i|\mathcal{I}_A,\mathcal{I}_G)$) for accelerometer and gyroscope based classification using various image encoding techniques (SSM, MTF, GASF, and GADF) are presented.
+The results of the two individual classifiers (using argmax over $P(\hat{y}_A=c_i|\mathcal{I}_A;\Theta_A)$, $P(\hat{y}_G=c_i|\mathcal{I}_G;\Theta_G)$) and their average ($P(\hat{y}=c_i|\mathcal{I}_A,\mathcal{I}_G)$) for accelerometer and gyroscope based classification using different image encoding techniques are presented.
 It may be noted that DenseNet161 classifier provides the best recognition accuracy in all the scenarios.
-A comparison of the four different time-series to image conversion approaches shows that using GADF outperforms other techniques for all the different classifiers.
+Among the different encoding methods, the performance of GADF is superior for all different classifiers.
 The best performance is obtained on using the GADF+DenseNet161 combination and the achieved accuracy is $88.43\%$.

-Furthermore, in Figures \ref{fig:LOSO_dataset1} and \ref{fig:LOSO_dataset2}, the results for LOSO experiments performed on Dataset-1 and Dataset-2 are presented and compared with state-of-the-art results.
+In Figures \ref{fig:LOSO_dataset1} and \ref{fig:LOSO_dataset2}, the results for LOSO experiments performed on Dataset-1 and Dataset-2 are presented and compared with state-of-the-art techniques that include different Deep Learning architectures (1DCNN, LSTM, BiLSTM, 1DCNN-LSTM, and 1DCNN-BiLSTM) with Cross Entropy and Supervised Contrastive Loss based techniques.
+Performing the experiments in a LOSO setting allows us to directly compare our results with those of \cite{yanay2020air} and \cite{SCLAiR}.
 It is observed that on Dataset-1, by using the GADF+DenseNet161 combination, we achieve an accuracy of $88.66\%$, which is the best reported accuracy on the given dataset.
 On Dataset-2, the best accuracy achieved is $85.36\%$, which is comparable to state-of-the-art.
-The performance dip may be attributed to the small amount of samples (4940 samples) available for training the model which may not be sufficient to learn the complex attributes present in the encoded image representation.
+The dip in mean recognition accuracy on Dataset-2 in comparison to Dataset-1 may be attributed to the small amount of samples (4940 samples) available for training the model which may not be sufficient to learn the complex attributes present in the encoded image representation.